ADD-ONS / MEDICATION

 - is it necessary to discontinue antiplatelet therapy?

-- is bridging therapy necessary?
+- is bridging therapy required?

 Thrombotic risk assessment